DianGram/FSND_capstone/backend/README.md

 - [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM that will handle the postgreSQL database.

-- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension that will handle cross origin requests from our frontend server.
+- [python-jose](https://python-jose.readthedocs.io/en/latest/) is a JavaScript Object Signing and Encryption technology used to decode and validate jwt (JSON Web Tokens)

 ## Database Setup
-You'll need to create a Database before running the app:
+You'll need to create a database before running the app:
 ```bash
 $ createdb feed_the_kids
 ```